paswan1995/Kubernetes-K8s-/k8s-day2.md

 # k8s ways of working

 * For k8s everything is object.
-The objects are exposed over api. we can find out all the resources we can create in a cluster by executing a simple command .
+The objects are exposed over api.
+* we can find out all the resources we can create in a cluster by executing a simple command .
+* Kube-api server exposes k8s functionality over rest api

 ```
 kubectl api-resources